MichaelLynx/MCircleBoard/README.md

 ## Description

-MCircleBoard is a iOS library that will display a circular dash board.
+MCircleBoard is a iOS library that will display a circular scale chart.
 You can modify the board at any time , like the count of the items, the rotation direction and so on.

 The beginning point of the board is the bottom one.
 You can use default image or use your own image and the image you input must be the bottom item's(Vertical pattern icon).